What can you do with an accounting degree?

 A course may also offer paid work placements at organisations such as an auditing firm, in the second or third year of study.
 Some institutions will offer a PhD in accounting, and as part of a research based study students may focus on such factors as the interrelationship between accounting and governance or financial reporting and capital markets.

-What should I study at high school if I want to study accountancy?
+What should I study if I want to study accountancy?

-An important field of study prior to entering the world of accounting is mathematics.
-An exceptional grade in maths is a good first step towards being accepted for an accounting BSc.
-Studying a mathematics undergraduate degree is also an effective preparation for training as a chartered accountant, or Certified Public Accountant under the US system.
+An important field of study prior to entering accounting is mathematics.
+Studying a mathematics undergraduate degree is also effective preparation for training as a chartered accountant, or Certified Public Accountant.

-If your high school offers maths-based specialised subjects such as physics and economics prior to attending university then a student would also be wise to take up these opportunities, as these subjects can compliment each other and appeal to universities looking for intelligent, original thinkers.
+If your high school offers maths-based specialised subjects such as physics and economics prior to attending university then it may be a good idea to study them as these subjects can compliment each other.

 If you are studying at an American style university and do not have to decide on a particular major before a period of studying, then an interdisciplinary approach to studies can be effective.
 As well as the above mentioned subjects, any business and management courses can be helpful for future study, as can understanding the responsibilities involved in managing an accounting team.